ory/docs/docs/hydra/oauth2.md

 Please read this chapter carefully, it is imperative to getting started and grasping all the concepts quickly.
 The next sections will give you an overview of this chapter and explain some concepts.
 Do not skip the chapters.
 Seriously! :)

+## OAuth 2.0 and OpenID Connect

+### Introduction

+While the following is a lengthy video, we highly recommend watching it if you are new to OAuth 2.0 and OpenID Connect!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/996OiexHze0" frameborder="0" allowfullscreen></iframe>

+### ORY Hydra does not manage Users

 The first important concept to understand is that ORY Hydra is an OAuth 2.0 Authorization and OpenID Connect Server.
 Some mistake these capabilities for systems that store user data and log you in.
 This is not the case.
 Instead, such a server is responsible for "translating" user credentials (typically username and password) to OAuth 2.0 Access and Refresh Tokens